 The Benefits of BitVPN

 - Distributed.
-That means no centralized servers vulnerable to hacking, so no entity can gather your complete data output.
+That means no centralized servers are vulnerable to hacking, so no entity can gather your complete data output.

 - Log-proof.
 As mentioned, decentralization means that it is inherently impossible for us to log your keystrokes or personal information.

 - Secure.
 Our data scrambling protocols are military-grade, requiring multiple keys to unlock and utilizing a state-of-the-art ciphertext.